chrissimpkins/commandlines/README.md

-The library supports application development with POSIX guideline compliant<sup>[*]</sup> command argument styles, the [GNU argument style extensions to the POSIX guidelines](https://www.gnu.org/prep/standards/standards.html#Command_002dLine-Interfaces) (including long option syntax and variable position of options among arguments), and command suite applications that utilize subcommands to the executable.
+The library supports application development with POSIX guideline compliant<sup>[*]</sup> command argument styles, the [GNU argument style extensions to the POSIX guidelines](https://www.gnu.org/prep/standards/standards.html#Command_002dLine-Interfaces) (including long option syntax and variable position of options among arguments), and command suite style application arguments that include one or more sub-commands to the executable.

 [*] <small>with the exception of the short single option-argument definition syntax that does not include an intervening space character (e.g. `-ofile`)</small>